 07 Nov Craftivism works!
 WWF used our ‘gentle protest’ approach and won

-It’s I recently delivered a talk and workshop in the WWF HQ in Surrey to staff and the public in their incredible eco building: The Living Planet Centre.
+I recently delivered a talk and workshop in the WWF HQ in Surrey to staff and the public in their incredible eco building: The Living Planet Centre.
 It was part of the #HowToBeACraftivist book tour.
 It went really well with a full room and wonderful feedback via Twitter that night.
-I received an email from WWF Communications Manager Roberta McIntyre that night just before the event to say that she was ‘gutted’ she could not attend and then went on to say…
+I received an email from WWF Communications Manager Roberta McIntyre that night just before the event to say that she was ‘gutted’ she could not attend the event.
+She then went on to say

 You may have seen our #OrigamiMigration campaign last year, which was largely inspired by your ideas about gentle protest.
 Our supporters sent in thousands of origami birds to us in a show of support for Doñana National Park, a World Heritage site in Spain.
 The birds then went on ‘migration’ to Madrid where they formed a beautiful display outside the Spanish parliament – see attached.
 The idea was to show the Spanish government that people around the world wanted to protect this World Heritage site from the planned river dredging which would have threatened the millions of migratory birds that rely on its biodiversity.
 It worked: the government responded to our campaign by cancelling the dredging plans.

 So, I just thought you’d like to know about the success we’ve had with craftivism and our own supporters.
 The #OrigamiMigration is constantly being held up as a good example of effective activism here.
 Really wish I could be there for your talk, and good luck!